caas-team/py-kube-downscaler/README.md

 Before scaling jobs with an Admission Controller make sure the Admission Controller of your choice is correctly installed inside the cluster.
-At startup, Kube-Downscaler will always perform some health checks for the Admission Controller of your choiche that are displayed inside logs when the argument `--debug` arg is present inside the main Deployment.
+At startup, Kube-Downscaler will always perform some health checks for the Admission Controller of your choice that are displayed inside logs when the argument `--debug` arg is present inside the main Deployment.

 **<u>Important</u>: In order to use this feature you will need to exclude Kyverno or Gatekeeper resources from downscaling otherwise